SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 Make sure your system has Julia installed.
 If not, download the latest version from [https://julialang.org/downloads/](https://julialang.org/downloads/).

 We officially support the [latest stable release](https://julialang.org/downloads/#current_stable_release) and the [latest Long-term support release](https://julialang.org/downloads/#long_term_support_release).
-Any release in-between should work (please submit a github issue if they don't), but we only actively test against the LTS and the latest stable version.
+Any release in-between should work (please submit a Github issue if they don't), but we only actively test against the LTS and the latest stable version.

 ### Installing the Snowflurry package
 Snowflurry is still in pre-release phase.
-Therefore, and for the time being, we recommend installing it by checking out the `main` branch from github.
+Therefore, and for the time being, we recommend installing it by checking out the `main` branch from Github.
 This can be achieved by typing the following commands in the Julia REPL:

 ```julia
 import Pkg